-Cement is the key component of concrete, an essential construction material with no viable alternative.
-But cement production is currently carbon intensive.
-A large proportion of the carbon emissions come from the chemical processes involved in making cement, which cannot be reduced by using low carbon or renewable energy sources.
-The only way to produce the cement that the UK needs, without emitting large amounts of carbon, is to capture and store these emissions.
+Cement is the key component of concrete and is an essential construction material with no viable alternative.
+But cement production is carbon intensive, with a large proportion of these emissions coming from the chemical process involved in making cement, so they cannot be reduced by using low carbon or renewable energy sources.
+The only way to produce the cement that the UK needs, without emitting large amounts of carbon, is to capture and store these emissions before they enter the atmosphere.

 Carbon capture and storage (CCS) does exactly what it says – capturing carbon dioxide produced during cement manufacture before it enters the atmosphere, transporting it by pipeline, and storing it safely under the seabed.
 It is a safe and proven technology that has been around for many years.